xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 5.3.1.2 Binary Operation
 In a binary operation three values are involved: left operand, right operand and result.
 These three values potentially have different types.
 The parser will supply a correct type to the result value.
-In all cases, the result of the operation must be checked to be within range.

 5.3.1.3 Numeric Unary Operations
 During interpretation, the Verifier moves a runtime value from a single operand to a result operand.
+Promotion and demotion are involved.
 Range checking must occur.

 5.3.1.4 Actual Parameters
-Passing values in Verifier involves placing them into a stack frame before control is passed to the called function, operation, message or bridge.
+Passing values in Verifier involves placing them into a modeled stack frame before control is passed to the called function, operation, message, event or bridge.
 An actual parameter has a type, and the parameter in the signature of the callable action body has a type.
 As in translation, these two types need to be compared to determine if range checking is required.

 5.3.2 User Interface and Configuration
 When range constraints are present on types and applied to data elements